PiGames/elon-commands/README.md

 # elon-commands
 ## What is it?
-It is a set of commands creating a reputation system in Slack.
+It is a set of commands creating a reputation system with voting in Slack.

 ## How to use?
-To make it work you must create a `password.php` file that contains declaration of following constants (http://php.net/manual/en/function.define.php):
+To make it work you must create a `password.php` file that contains declaration of following constants:
 * HOST – MySQL host
 * LOGIN – MySQL login
 * PASSWORD – MySQL password